 (a) You represent and warrant that:

-(i) you possess the legal right and ability to enter into this agreement and to comply with its terms; (ii) you will use the CDMS Software for lawful purposes only and in accordance with this agreement and all applicable laws, regulations and policies; and (iii) you will only use the CDMS Software on a PDA on which such use is authorized by the PDA’s owner.
+(i) you possess the legal right and ability to enter into this agreement and to comply with its terms; (ii) you will use the CAS Software for lawful purposes only and in accordance with this agreement and all applicable laws, regulations and policies; and (iii) you will only use the CAS Software on a PDA on which such use is authorized by the PDA’s owner.

-(b) If we have reasonable grounds to suspect that your representations, warranties or promises are inaccurate or breached, we may terminate this licence, deny any or all use of the CDMS Software and access to the Services, and pursue any appropriate legal remedies.
+(b) If we have reasonable grounds to suspect that your representations, warranties or promises are inaccurate or breached, we may terminate this licence, deny any or all use of the CAS Software and access to the Services, and pursue any appropriate legal remedies.

 10. Indemnity

-You agree to indemnify, hold harmless and defend us and our affiliates, parent companies, subsidiaries, officers, directors, employees, agents and network service providers at your expense, against any and all third-party claims, actions, proceedings, and suits and all related liabilities, damages, settlements, penalties, fines, costs and expenses (including, without limitation, reasonable attorneys' fees and other dispute resolution expenses) incurred by us arising out of or relating to your (a) violation or breach of any term of this agreement or any policy or guidelines referenced herein, or (b) use or misuse of the CDMS Software or the Services.
+You agree to indemnify, hold harmless and defend us and our affiliates, parent companies, subsidiaries, officers, directors, employees, agents and network service providers at your expense, against any and all third-party claims, actions, proceedings, and suits and all related liabilities, damages, settlements, penalties, fines, costs and expenses (including, without limitation, reasonable attorneys' fees and other dispute resolution expenses) incurred by us arising out of or relating to your (a) violation or breach of any term of this agreement or any policy or guidelines referenced herein, or (b) use or misuse of the CAS Software or the Services.

 11. Termination

-(a) You may terminate this agreement at any time for any reason on written notice to us. (b) We may terminate this agreement immediately if you, or any person using your PDA, or your personal computer to access the Services, breach a term of this agreement. (c) Upon termination of this agreement for any reason all licences and rights to use the CDMS Software shall terminate and you must remove the CDMS Software from your PDA and dispose of all originals and copies of the CDMS Software in your possession. (d) The provisions of sections 5, 6, 7, 8, 9 and 10 and any other clause which by its nature should so survive, shall survive termination of this agreement.
+(a) You may terminate this agreement at any time for any reason on written notice to us. (b) We may terminate this agreement immediately if you, or any person using your PDA, or your personal computer to access the Services, breach a term of this agreement. (c) Upon termination of this agreement for any reason all licences and rights to use the CAS Software shall terminate and you must remove the CAS Software from your PDA and dispose of all originals and copies of the CAS Software in your possession. (d) The provisions of sections 5, 6, 7, 8, 9 and 10 and any other clause which by its nature should so survive, shall survive termination of this agreement.

 12. General